| CONTENTS

 J Lafayette mentioned as among those

-who show works from last years Crystal Palace exhibition.
+who show works from last years Crystal Palace exhibition. p.
+311. "The gold medal for

 the best three pictures in the exhibition is awarded to J Lafayette